Uzbekistan: Prehistory and ancient history

-The Achaemenid emperors Cyrus the Great, and later Darius the Great exerted control of the Amu Darya, incorporating Bactria and Chorasmia as satrapies.
+The Achaemenid emperors Cyrus the Great, and later Darius the Great, exerted control over the Amu Darya, incorporating Bactria and Chorasmia as satrapies.
 Historical Iranian texts later record the region as Turan.
 In 327 BC, Macedonian ruler Alexander the Great conquered the Persian Empire provinces of Sogdiana and Bactria, which contained the territories of modern Uzbekistan.
 Popular resistance to the conquest was fierce, causing Alexander's army to be bogged down in the region that became the northern part of the Macedonian Greco-Bactrian Kingdom.
-The kingdom was replaced with the Yuezhi-dominated Kushan Empire in the first century BC.
-For many centuries thereafter the region of Uzbekistan was ruled by the Hephthalites and Sassanid Empires, as well as by other empires, for example, those formed by the Turkic Gokturk peoples.
+The kingdom was replaced with the Yuezhi dominated Kushan Empire in the first century BC.
+For many centuries thereafter the region of Uzbekistan was ruled by the Hephthalites and Sassanid empires, as well as by other empires, such as the First Turkic Khaganate established by the Turkic Gokturk peoples.

 Medieval history

-The Muslim conquests from the seventh century onward saw the Arabs bring Islam to Uzbekistan.
-In the same period, Islam began to take root among the nomadic Turkic peoples.

-In the eighth century, Transoxiana, the territory between the Amudarya and Syrdarya rivers, was conquered by the Arabs (Qutayba ibn Muslim), becoming a focal point soon after the Islamic Golden Age.
+In the eighth century, Transoxiana, the territory between the Amu Darya and Syr Darya rivers, was conquered by the Arabs under Qutayba ibn Muslim, soon becoming a focal point during the Islamic Golden Age.

-In the ninth and tenth centuries, Transoxiana was brought into the Samanid State.
-In the tenth century it was gradually dominated by the Turkic-ruled Karakhanids, as well as their Seljuk (Sultan Sanjar) overseer's.
+In the ninth and tenth centuries, Transoxiana became part of the Samanid Empire.
+In the tenth century it was gradually dominated by the Turkic-ruled Karakhanids, as well as their Seljuk successors, another Turkic dynasty.

-The Mongol conquest under Genghis Khan during the 13th century brought change to the region.
-The invasions of Bukhara, Samarkand, Urgench and others resulted in mass murders and unprecedented destruction, which saw parts of Khwarezmia being completely razed.
+Karakhanids and Seljuks were succeeded by the Turkic Anushtegin dynasty; the Mongol conquest of Khwarezmian Empire under Genghis Khan during the 13th century brought devastating effects over the region.
+The invasions of Bukhara, Samarkand, Urgench and other cities resulted in massacres and unprecedented destruction, which saw parts of Khwarezmia being completely razed.

-Following the death of Genghis Khan in 1227, his empire was divided among his four sons and family members.
+Following the death of Genghis Khan in 1227, the Mongol Empire was divided among his four sons and family members.
 Despite the potential for serious fragmentation, an orderly succession continued for several generations.
 Control of most of Transoxiana stayed in the hands of the direct descendants of Chagatai Khan, the second son of Genghis Khan.
-Orderly succession, prosperity, and internal peace prevailed in the Chaghatai lands, and the Mongol Empire as a whole remained a strong and united kingdom, known as the Golden Horde.
+Orderly succession, prosperity, and internal peace prevailed in the Chagatai Khanate, and the eastern section of the Mongol Empire remained a strong and united kingdom, known as the Golden Horde.